Scroll down for podcasts, narrative jourmalism sites, and interviews with Barry.

 Todd Pitock has reported from several dozen countries, including Iraq, Libya, Morocco, and Niger.
 He has interviewed Nelson Mandela and street gang members in prison.
 He has also ruminated on the challenges of coaching little league and the myriad agonies of golf.

-Matthew Shaer, a former Christian Science Monitor staff writer, is the author of Among Righteous Men, a book about Hasidic vigilante squads in Brooklyn.
-He writes often for New York and Harper’s.
+Matthew Shaer, a staff writer at Smithsonian, is the author of Among Righteous Men, a book about Hasidic vigilante squads in Brooklyn, and the longform Atavist story The Sinking of the Bounty.

 Rebecca Skloot is the author of the bestselling book The Immortal Life of Henrietta Lacks.
 She specializes in narrative science writing and has explored a wide range of topics, including goldfish surgery, tissue ownership rights, race and medicine, food politics, and packs of wild dogs in Manhattan.